zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/project-control.md

   - Free-roam-mode: Let the AI push you around and explore your own knowledge bank
   - Customized music playlist
   - Map system based on the mindmap
+  - Can explore other people's world if you got the access
 - 4D Game with VR/AR technology
   - Where you can swim in the oceans of your knowledge bank
   - With BCI interface directly interacting with the brain.